ie3-institute/simona/docs/readthedocs/models/dhws_model.md

-(cts_model)=
+(dhws_model)=
-# Cylindrical Thermal Storage
+# Domestic Hot Water Storage
-This page documents the functionality of the cylindrical thermal storage available in SIMONA.
+This page documents the functionality of the domestic hot water storage available in SIMONA.

 ## Behaviour
 This storage model operates on volumes, although the functions it provides for other models all operate with energy.
 Internally the storage model converts energy to volume and vice versa with formulas specified below.
-Furthermore, it is assumed that the storage medium is water.
-Also, the model holds a variable for the current storage level.
-At initialisation the storage will be empty.
+Furthermore it is assumed that the storage medium is water.
+Also the model holds a variable for the current storage level.
+At initialisation the storage will be full.
+Domestic hot water storage will be refilled when the state of charge will be below 20 % or when the required water demand can not be covered by the stored energy in the storage itself.

 ## Attributes, Units and Remarks

-Please refer to  {doc}`PowerSystemDataModel - CTS Model <psdm:models/input/thermal/cylindricalstorage>` for Attributes and Units used in this Model.
+Please refer to  {doc}`PowerSystemDataModel - CTS Model <psdm:models/input/thermal/domestichotwaterstorage>` for Attributes and Units used in this Model.

 ## Calculations
 ### Maximal storage capacity